 "Her name was Marjan," he repeated.
 "She caressed, coddled, and played with snakes.
 My father was known as the father of orphans.
 My brother Hugo and I were the orphans.
 There were dancers, jugglers, acrobats, performing bears.
 Monkeys performed on street corners, and jongleurs sang on the church steps.
-The taverns were noisily thronged, and provided you with any kind of whore you would want..."
+The taverns were noisily thronged, and provided you with any kind of whore you would want."
 Dana gasped.

-"Dana, I don't have to continue with this."
+"Dana, I do not have to continue with this."

 "No, go ahead.
 It's all right."

-"Yes, well, the...uh...ladies served bread, broth and beer, and two kinds of meat.
+"Yes, well, the...uh...ladies served bread, broth, and beer, and two kinds of meat.
 It was also an occasion for brawls and bloodshed."

 "Franz, perhaps you should uh, discontinue with this part.
-I'm more interested in what happened.
-How?"
+I'm more interested in what happened."

 "The curse?
-You want to know..."
+You want to know...."

-"Yes," she said, nodding.
+"Yes."
+She nodded.

-"When I was a young man I had the misfortune to fall in love with a witch.
+"When I was a young man, I had the misfortune to fall in love with a witch.
 When she tired of me, she put a spell on me."
+"Wait, let me get this straight.
+You were a young man in thirteenth century France?"
+He nodded, his anxious gaze darting away from her.

-"What kind of spell?"
-He hesitated, his fearful eyes darting away from her.
-Then finally, with a look of resolve on his face, his eyes traveled back to hers.
-"You've seen the painting in the study."
+"My God, you've lived forever!
+You'll never die!"
+He said nothing.
+No denial, but no acknowledgement.
+After several heartbeats, a look of resolve etched his face, and his gaze traveled back to hers.
+"That is not all."
+"There's more?"
+"You have seen the painting in the study."
 "Yes, a very unusual picture of the tarot card.
-I admit it's a cute idea, but why would you have your picture painted to resemble The Magician Tarot Card?"
-"I didn't.
+I admit it's a cute idea, but why would you have your picture painted to resemble The Magician in the Tarot Card?"
+"Because...
 I am the magician in that card."
-She looked at him, horrified.
-"My God, what are you saying?"
-"It's true, Dana, every word.
-I was cursed to exist as The Magician of the Tarot Card until I find-" He hesitated. "-let us just say the key that will unlock the door that keeps me prisoner.
-That card, that painting, is my lair.
-It is the doorway to a kingdom you could not even fathom.
-It is true that I am a man of this world, but being The Tarot Magician gives me access to many other worlds beyond this one.
-While in these other worlds there are no restrictions on me, but in this one I am bound by the limitations I have described to you.
-I will never be able to leave it behind until I find that one ultimate gift...that something that will free me.
-Until then I must accept my doom as it..."
-"Accept it?"
+Chapter 9 She looked at him, horrified.
+"What?"
+"It is true, Dana, every word.
+I was cursed to exist as The Magician of the Tarot Card until I find..."
+He hesitated.
+"Let us just say the key that will unlock the door that keeps me prisoner.
+Until then, that card, that painting, is my lair.
+It is a doorway to a kingdom you could not even fathom.
+It is true I am a man of this world, but being The Tarot Magician gives me access to many other worlds beyond this one.
+While in these other worlds there are no restrictions on me, but in this one, I am bound by all the normal limitations, except where my magick can help me.
+I will never be able to leave it behind until I find that one ultimate gift, that something that will free me.
+Until then, I must accept my doom as it-" "Accept it?"
 Dana cried out.
 "How can you just accept something like this?"
 "Dana, I have no choice!
 It is all part of the curse.
 The only good thing about this is the power I possess.
-Being the ultimate magician, so to speak, I have powers beyond belief, powers..."
+Being the ultimate magician, so to speak, I have powers beyond belief, powers...."
 "All except one," Dana said softly, her voice listless and sad.